Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Methods

 where $\tilde{\Delta}_{ij}(T)$ accounts for the free energy difference between aligned and misaligned states:

 The terms $p_v$ and $p_\Omega$ are geometric factors related to what defines aligned interactions.
 In particular, $p_v$ is the fraction of neighbors that can form aligned interactions, and $p_\Omega$ is the fraction of pairwise orientations that are classified as aligned for such neighbors.
+While eq. \ref{eq:fmix} retains the classical FH functional form dictated by symmetry and thermodynamic consistency, eqs. \ref{eq:chieff} and \ref{eq:chitilde} allow $\chi$-values to incorporate state-dependent interactions into the FH framework without modifying its structure.
+Thus, the key offering of leveraging the FHP conceptual framework is that the various terms that contribute to $\chi^{\text{FHP}}_{jk}$ are traceable to a well-defined and immutable microscopic Hamiltonian with controllable orientation-dependent energy terms.

 For simplicity, all numerical results correspond to a simple cubic lattice where $\mathcal{N}(i)$ includes the nearest, next-nearest, and next-next-nearest neighbors of site $i$, yielding $z=26$.
-Furthermore, polymers are monodisperse with $N_\text{m}$ = 32, such that the volume occupied by a polymer chain is $v_\text{p} = 32v_0$.
+Furthermore, polymers are monodisperse with $N_\text{m}$ = 72, such that the volume occupied by a polymer chain is $v_\text{p} = N_\text{m}v_0$.
 The volume occupied by each solvent particle and cosolvent particle is $v_0$.
-For the purpose of computing $p_v$ and $p_\Omega$, particle orientations are restricted to direct towards one of 26 neighboring sites.
-All energetic parameters are associated with a fundamental energy scale of $\epsilon_0$.
+Particle orientations are restricted to the 26 lattice directions.
+Although choices regarding the lattice and the interaction neighborhood influences $z$, a different prescription is expected to only modify the energy scales at which phenomena are observed without qualitatively altering mechanisms.